gaepdit/e-Sample-Entry-CSV/docs/index.md

     Must be entered as a time.
 For example, you can type "1 pm" or "1:00 pm" or "13:00".

-- **State Sample Number** - An additional identifier to identify the sample at time of collection.
-Must not be longer than 20 characters.

-- ★ **Replacement** *(required)* - Indicate whether the sample is a replacement.

-    🗏 Acceptable values are "Yes" or "No".

-- ★ **WSF State Assigned ID** *(required)* - State-assigned identifier for a Water System Facility (e.g., Treatment Plant/Distribution System/Well) within a Public Water System.
-Must not be longer than 10 characters.

 - ★ **Sampling Point ID** *(required)* - Identifier for the sample station/location within the Water System Facility from which the sample is drawn.
 Must not be longer than 12 characters.

-- ★ **For Compliance** *(required)* - Indicates whether the sample is taken for compliance.

-    🗏 Acceptable values are "Yes" or "No".

 - ★ **Sample Type** *(required)* - Indicate the purpose for taking the sample.